siddharthnobell/geo_spatial_explorations/README.md

 # geo_spatial_explorations
 geo_spatial_explorations is a summary of what I did in cleair startup, one of interesting skill I learned was plotting and analyszing pollution data using python.
 Later I also developed geospatial apis to server frontend.
-I explemented
+I impletemted concepts like
+- Geopandas plots and explore
+- Shaply point and polygon
+- Folium plots
+- Boundary extraction using OSM nominatim api
+- Geojson to geopandas and plot
 - Veronoi tessilation
 - H3 cells
-- IDW intepolation
+- IDW spatial intepolation
 - Geospatial and tempotal plots to show hyper local air pollution on a city map in 2 km H3 cell
-- Lastly I developed a alogorithim where I showed real time pollution exposure of an individual using open routing, IDW and h3 cell.
+- Lastly I developed a alogorithim where I showed real time pollution exposure of an individual from point A to point B using open routing, IDW and h3 cell.

 If you find this interesting you can connect and discuss.